-A safer railway ORR is the health and safety
+A safer railway

-regulator for all of Britain's rail

-industry.
-Our strategic

-objective is to enforce the law

-and ensure that the industry

-delivers continuous

-improvement in the health and safety of passengers, the workforce and public, by achieving excellence in health and safety culture, management, and risk control.
-Better rail customer service We have a key role to improve the rail passenger experience in the consumer areas for which we have regulatory responsibility and take prompt and effective action to improve the service that passengers receive where it is required.
-Value for money from the railway We support the delivery of an efficient, high-performing rail service that provides value for money for passengers, freight customers, governments, and taxpayers.
+ORR is the health and safety regulator for all of Britain's rail industry.
+Our strategic objective is to enforce the law and ensure that the industry delivers continuous improvement in the health and safety of passengers, the workforce and public, by achieving excellence in health and safety culture, management, and risk control.

+Better rail customer service

+We have a key role to improve the rail passenger experience in the consumer areas for which we have regulatory responsibility and take prompt and effective action to improve the service that passengers receive where it is required.

+We support the delivery of an efficient, highperforming rail service that provides value for money for passengers, freight customers, governments, and taxpayers.
 We also regulate other significant elements of the national rail infrastructure, including High Speed 1 (HS1) and the UK portion of the Channel Tunnel.

+Better highways

-Better highways National Highways operates the strategic road network, managing motorways and major roads in England.
+National Highways operates the strategic road network, managing motorways and major roads in England.
 Our role is to hold it to account for its performance and delivery, so that its customers enjoy journeys on England's roads.